learningelectric/Sub-synchronous-oscillation-dataset/README.md

 # Sub-synchronous-oscillation-dataset
-Title: Are Oscillation Mechanisms Important for AI to Identify Oscillation Sources?
+Title: Are Mechanisms Important for AI to Identify Oscillation Sources?
 A Case Study

 Our paper is currently under review.